What is Chai Tea?

-A variety of herbs and spices are often used to balance one’s “doshas”, which are energies that make up every individual and work together to perform physiological functions in the body.
-These three doshas are the “Vata” dosha, the “Pitta” dosha and the “Kapha” dosha.
+A variety of herbs and spices, including many used in Chai Tea, balance one’s “doshas”.
+Doshas are energies that make up every individual.
+They work together to perform physiological functions in the body, according to Ayurveda.
+The three doshas are the “Vata” dosha, the “Pitta” dosha and the “Kapha” dosha.

-- Vata dosha is the energy that controls bodily functions associated with motion, including blood circulation, blinking, breathing and the heartbeat.
+- Vata: This is the energy that controls bodily functions associated with motion.
+It includes blood circulation, blinking, breathing and the heartbeat.

-- Pitta dosha, meanwhile, is the energy that regulates the body’s metabolic systems, including digestion, absorption, nutrition and the body’s temperature.
+- Pitta: This energy regulates the body’s metabolic systems.
+It includes digestion, absorption, nutrition and the body’s temperature.

-- Kapha dosha, which is the energy that controls growth in the body, as well as supplying water to all the body parts, moisturising the skin and maintaining the immune system.
+- Kapha: Finally, the Kapha dosha is the energy that controls growth in the body.
+It also supplies water to all the body parts, moisturises the skin and maintains the immune system.

 Loose Leaf Black Tea

 Black Tea, unlike Green Tea, dates back only a few centuries.
 This, surprisingly, is young in Tea-terms.
 In comparison, Green Tea possibly dates back to 2737 BCE!